Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 #### 1. Reward noise & instability
 - YOLO confidences were changing by huge amounts for small changes to the image giving noisy rewards.

-#### 2. Action scaling
-- To figure out the perfect action ranges for brightness/contrast/sharpness was a crucial task , making them large caused the rewards to be unstable and for smaller actions the image didn't get any meaningful changes.

 ---
 ## Part B: Report and Analysis